-Investing in equity of companies in their early stages of formation vary globally by country.
-Countries like the UK have taken a relaxed approach to regulating, especially compared to the US.
+Investing in alternative assets like equity of companies in their early stages present challenges due to variations in regulation globally.
+The UK has a more relaxed approach to regulating compared to the US.
 Regulatory agencies put in place restrictions in an effort to protect average investors.
 The balance to provide equal access to all and protecting people's financial future is hotly debated.

 JOBS Act Title III Equity Crowdfunding

 Title III of the JOBS Act was passed October 2015, but it took till May 2016 to enact the updates.
-SEC Chair Mary Jo White had delayed issuance, but the markets is becoming more democratized now that investors of all economic classes can participate.
+SEC Chair Mary Jo White had delayed issuance.
+Market access continues to improve with investors of all economic classes gaining access to participate.
 The approval of Title III of the JOBS Act makes it possible for non-accredited investors to invest in startup businesses and private firms.

 This will allow for larger groups of people to invest smaller amounts of money.
 As one of the most awaited components of the JOBS Act, Title III opened a road of possibilities for non-accredited individuals to invest in private equity offerings, but restrictions have severely limited the potential.